Low-E Glass vs Solar Control Glass:

 During the winter season, when the heat inside the house tries to evade the colder region outside, the Low-E coating reflects the thermal energy reverting it to the inside of the house, lessening the heat loss.
 The contrary occurs in the summer.
 The working principle of low e is just like a thermos.
 A thermos flask has silver coating that reflects the heat of liquid present in it.
 The temperature is maintained at constant level due to consistent reflection inside.
 Also, the low-e glass is created with a low emissivity of silver covering or low-e materials.

-We also provide Customized Rooflight Solutions For more details you can check our Page Custom Rooflights.
+We also provide Customised Rooflight Solutions For more details you can check our Page Custom Rooflights.
 You Can Also Read the Benefits of Installing Rooflights.

 Solar Control Rooflight Windows: